premchander-revature/interviewquestions/Behavioral questions/Behavioral ques.md

 ---------------

-9. What are your strengths and weaknesses?
+9.What are your strengths and weaknesses?

 <details>
 <summary> Show Answer </summary>